 Named after church historians Justo and Catherine González, this year’s series will include highly regarded theologians, respected clergy and lay leaders from across the country.
-First presented in 2011 in AETH’s home in Orlando, Fla., the Justo and Catherine González Lectures have been hosted throughout the country.
+First presented in 2011 in AETH’s home in Orlando, Fla., the Justo and Catherine González Resource Center Lectures have been hosted throughout the country.
 The event was last held at Princeton Theological Seminary in 2016.

 Carlos Reyes Rodriguez (M.Div.
-2016), a provisional deacon serving as coordinator of Hispanic-Latino ministries in the Pennsylvania-Delaware Conference of the United Methodist Church, helped cast the vision for this upcoming lecture series at Wesley.
+2016), a provisional deacon serving as coordinator of Hispanic-Latino ministries in the Peninsula-Delaware Conference of the United Methodist Church, helped cast the vision for this upcoming lecture series at Wesley.
 He hopes to be a resource for both Wesley and AETH during the conference.